• Recipes

 How Long To Cook Spaghetti Noodles

-What is the ideal cooking time for spaghetti pasta
+what is the ideal cooking time for spaghetti pasta

 Widely varying from brand to brand, but generally speaking, you will find a suggested cooking duration on your dried spaghetti box.
 If so, it is best to pull one or two pieces of cooked pasta out before the recommended time and give it a doneness test.